dvreeze/yaidom/doc/checklist.rst

 * Issue tracking.
 * Test coverage.
 * Builds against different JDKs, including at least one IBM JDK.
+* Scala code can be used relatively easily from Java.
 * All sources contain the license info, and there is a license file.
 * All sources contain documentation, including the author.
 * Change log up-to-date.